 To make your own, mix 1/2 cup of sudsy ammonia, one tsp. of your favorite dish soap, one pint of rubbing alcohol, and enough additional water to make a gallon of cleaner.Continue to 5 of 7 below.

 Method makes a great window and glass cleaner that smells divine.
 The soft mint smell is such a nice change from most glass cleaners.
 Method's Best in Glass can stand up to tough indoor and outdoor messes; add to that Method's commitment to green cleaning options, and you've got a winner.

 06 of 07

 Seventh Generation's glass cleaner wasn't quite as effective as the other glass cleaners on the list, but for those looking for a green cleaning option, it is a good choice.
-Not only are Seventh Generation's cleaners created from natural sources, the cost is very close to that of other cleaners.
+Not only are Seventh Generation's cleaners created from natural sources, but the cost is also very close to that of other cleaners.

 07 of 07

 Although the majority of the glass cleaners on the list have a wipe version of their cleaner, Windex wipes are tough and leave a streak-free shine on your glass surfaces.
 They aren't as green as some of the other options and are a little more expensive than some on the list, but they are sure to power through even your toughest messes on indoor and outdoor glass surfaces.